 Air Quality Management Areas in Adur and Worthing

-Areas within Adur and Worthing that do not meet national air quality standards because levels of air pollution are too high are designated Air Quality Management Areas (AQMAs).
+Areas within Adur and Worthing that do not meet national air quality standards because levels of air pollution exceed the national objectives are designated Air Quality Management Areas (AQMAs).

-As the main cause of air pollutants in Adur and Worthing is road traffic, some actions involve Highways England, who are responsible for the A27, and West Sussex County Council, who are responsible for all other roads in Adur and Worthing.
+As the main cause of air pollutants in AQMAs is road traffic, some actions involve Highways England, who are responsible for the A27 and West Sussex County Council, who are responsible for all other roads in the area.

 Adur AQMAs: